What you don’t know may not kill you; but it could lead to you being cold and uncomfortable.

 However, there are certain construction principles which affect comfort.
 It’s important to note that ‘cushy’ does not necessarily translate into ‘comfortable’ – a soft and squishy mat will just feel wobbly underneath you and may result in you laying on the ground next to the mat as the large squishy chambers collapse under you as you roll over.
 The two most important considerations when it comes to construction are lateral stability and vertical compressibility.

 Is the mat stable when you roll over?
 Longitudinal tubes are less stable than transverse tubes; both are less stable than Air Sprung Cells™.
 Merely laying on your back when you test a mat will not indicate whether you will sleep well: most mats are fairly comfortable if you remain static.
 If you feel the mat wobbling beneath you, or if you roll over and the outermost tube squishes flat causing you to roll off of the mat, try another brand.

 Do you ‘bottom out’ when you sleep on your side?
-Tubular constructions allow a large amount of air to move within each chamber, which can result in your hip and shoulder touching the ground.
+Tubular constructions allow a large amount of air to move within each chamber, which can result in your hip and shoulder touching or coming close to touching the ground.
 Not only is this uncomfortable, it also results in instant heat loss.
 Making tubes of a larger diameter is an inexpensive way to reduce ‘bottoming out’, but it also makes the mats more wobbly.
 Lots of smaller baffles are better than tubes in this respect, Air Sprung Cells™ are better still.
 In addition, the upper and lower chambers of the Comfort Plus mat can be independently pressurized according to your preference; this is both laterally very stable and almost completely eliminates bottoming out.